redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 cd uploader
 ```

 The first thing we'll do is create an environment variable to hold our Filestack API key.
-This is a best practice so that the key isn't living in your repository for prying eyes to see.
+This is a best practice so that the key isn't living in our repository for prying eyes to see.
 Add the key to the `.env` file in the root of our app:

 ```terminal
 REDWOOD_ENV_FILESTACK_API_KEY=AM18i8xV4QpoiGwetoTWd
 ```

-> We're prefixing with `REDWOOD_ENV_` here as an indicator to webpack that we want it to replace these variables with their actual values as it's processing pages and statically generating them.
+> We're prefixing with `REDWOOD_ENV_` here to tell webpack that we want it to replace this variables with its actual value as it's processing pages and statically generating them.
 Otherwise our generated pages would still contain something like `process.env.FILESTACK_API_KEY`, which wouldn't exist when the pages are static and being served from a CDN.

 Now we can start our development server: